-Actions from 23 September 2022 Joint Committee meeting

-Agenda Item Actions Responsible Status/Comment 1 Interim management response plan Update of the plan is to be provided for the next Joint Committee meeting expected to be February 2023 S Bendall/ C Dolley Plan has been scoped through TAG and contracted externally to prepare.
-Draft plan has been substantially written, requires endorsement from Council staff.
-Final plan will be brought to the Joint Committee for information in March 2023.
-2 Current coastal projects update Timeline for the Tonkin+Taylor Coastal Inundation Study is to be provided to the next Joint Committee meeting expected to be February 2023 C Dolley Draft report has been prepared and is being finalised by the peer reviewer.
-Proposal is to bring final draft report to the Joint Committee at their March 2023 meeting.
+Clifton to Tangoio Coastal Hazards Strategy Joint Committee Committee meeting Committee meeting Actions Responsible Status/Comment Update of the plan is to be provided for the next Joint S Bendall/C Dolley Plan is drafted, requires input form Council staff prior to coming to Joint Committee.
+Delayed due to Cyclone.
+Timeline for the Tonkin+Taylor Coastal Inundation Study is to be provided to the next Joint Committee meeting expected to C Dolley This item will be taken to a workshop on 12 May 2023 and come to the June Joint Committee meeting.

-Actions from 15 August 2022 Joint Committee meeting
+Actions from 23 September 2022 Joint Committee meeting Agenda Item Actions be February 2023